Harry Potter soundtrack: ‘Hedwig’s Theme’ and everything to know about the film franchise’s magical score

 Over the course of the franchise, the Harry Potter phenomenon saw a number of composers working on it besides John Williams.
 But let’s start where it all began…

-… when John Williams wrote the immortal ‘Hedwig’s Theme’.
+John Williams writes the immortal ‘Hedwig’s Theme’

 By the turn of the millennium, John Williams was already regarded as one of the greatest film composers in history, with five Oscars and a slew of enduring soundtracks under his belt, including Star Wars, E.T. and Indiana Jones.